rolancerlaux/Data-Science/README.md

 _Welcome to my Data Science portfolio_

-Hello, my name is Rodrigo, I am originally graduated as a physiotherapist at the Federal University of Minas Gerais.
+Hello, my name is Rodrigo,

 I'm a Data Science enthusiast, I'm always searching to learn, here in this repository you can follow all my projects related to Data Science.